 The University of Southern Indiana welcomes applications for University admission from home schooled students.
 Home schooled students have been part of the academic community for many years and the University recognizes the important contributions that these students make both in the classroom and as a part of student life on the campus.
-The University makes a deliberate effort to accommodate the special circumstances and unique needs of home schooled students in the admissions process.

 Applicants for admission who have not fulfilled the Indiana Core 40 requirements are considered individually based upon the same criteria used in the evaluation of students from public or private high schools.
 Grade point average, curriculum, standardized test scores (SAT, ACT) and other evidence of the applicant's potential for academic success are considered in the admission decision.